The Epic 2023-24 Rajasthan Road Trip From Mumbai

 *Reach Jodhpur in the evening to enjoy the street food escapades.

 Spend this day to lose yourself in the blue alleyways of Jodhpur.
-Go on a walking tour to see the city from its grassroots or behold the beauty of the mighty Mehrangarh fort.
-You can also extend your trip at this point to take a village safari to the nearby Bishnoi and Chandelao Village.
+Go on a walking tour to see the city from its grassroots or behold the beauty of the mighty Mehrangarh Fort.
+You can also extend your trip at this point to take a village safari to the nearby Bishnoi and Chandelao villages.

 See the fort museum, enjoy its intricate architecture, and even go zip lining here.
 We recommend visiting this fort in the late afternoon, to avoid the scorching sun and to catch the sunset over the city.

 Do you want to get a feel of rural India?
 You must take the Bishnoi Village Safari – a trip revolving around the lives of India’s oldest nature conversationalist tribe.

 Chandelao is another village you can venture to if you have the time.
 People of this quintessential Rajasthani Village are advocates of community-based tourism and believe in empowering women via their local art form.

 *You can also see Jaswant Thada and visit the local bazaar to catch the buzz in Jodhpur.

 Day 10: Jodhpur To Jaisalmer, Seeing Osian And Staying At Sam Sand Dunes